Scotland: Cuisine

 Scottish cuisine has distinctive attributes and recipes of its own but shares much with wider British and European cuisine as a result of local and foreign influences, both ancient and modern.
 Traditional Scottish dishes exist alongside international foodstuffs brought about by migration.
 Scotland's natural larder of game, dairy products, fish, fruit, and vegetables is the chief factor in traditional Scots cooking, with a high reliance on simplicity and a lack of spices from abroad, as these were historically rare and expensive.

 Irn-Bru is the most common Scottish carbonated soft drink, often described as "Scotland's other national drink" (after whisky).
 During the Late Middle Ages and early modern era, French cuisine played a role in Scottish cookery due to cultural exchanges brought about by the "Auld Alliance", especially during the reign of Mary, Queen of Scots.
 Mary, on her return to Scotland, brought an entourage of French staff who are considered responsible for revolutionising Scots cooking and for some of Scotland's unique food terminology.

-Media

-National newspapers such as the Daily Record, The Herald, The Scotsman and The National are all produced in Scotland.
-Important regional dailies include the Evening News in Edinburgh, The Courier in Dundee in the east, and The Press and Journal serving Aberdeen and the north.
-Scotland is represented at the Celtic Media Festival, which showcases film and television from the Celtic countries.
-Scottish entrants have won many awards since the festival began in 1980.

-Television in Scotland is largely the same as UK-wide broadcasts.
-The national broadcaster is BBC Scotland, a division of the BBC.
-It runs three national television stations BBC One Scotland, BBC Scotland channel and the Gaelic-language broadcaster BBC Alba, and the national radio stations, BBC Radio Scotland and BBC Radio nan Gàidheal, amongst others.
-The main Scottish commercial television station is STV which broadcasts on two of the three ITV regions of Scotland.

-Scotland has a number of production companies which produce films and television programmes for Scottish, British and international audiences.
-Popular films associated with Scotland through Scottish production or being filmed in Scotland include Braveheart (1995), Highlander (1986), Trainspotting (1996), Red Road (2006), Neds (2010), The Angel's Share (2012), Brave (2012) and Outlaw King (2018).
-Popular television programmes associated with Scotland include the long running BBC Scotland soap opera River City which has been broadcast since 2002, Still Game, a popular Scottish sitcom broadcast throughout the United Kingdom (2002–2007, revived in 2016), Rab C. Nesbitt, Two Doors Down and Take the High Road.
-The Rig (2023) was the first Amazon Prime Video production to be filmed and produced entirely in Scotland.

-Wardpark Studios in Cumbernauld is one of Scotland's television and film production studios where the television programme Outlander is produced.
-Dumbarton Studios, located in Dumbarton is largely used for BBC Scotland programming, used for the filming and production of television programmes such as Still Game, River City, Two Doors Down, and Shetland.